Home LIVE! Features Order Calendar Results Your account Manager login

 Students will draw 3 topics and choose one.
 They will have 10 minutes to prepare a performance that is a maximum of 7 minutes with a 30-second grace period.
 Complete rules and instructions can be found on the ballot posted on Speechwire and used during the tournament.

-IMPROV PAIRS WILL DRAW AND PREPARE IN THE LIBRARY
+IMPROV PAIRS WILL DRAW AND PREPARE IN ROOM 201A

 Entries: A maximum of four (4) entries will be allowed in each event, except Congress, which will be limited to ten (10) entries per school.
 Additional entries may be placed on the waitlist, and we will accommodate those entries if space is available.

-Fees and Payment: The entry fee will be $8.00 per student in events and $6.00 per student in Congress, based upon the pre-registration numbers on Tuesday, February 17.
+Fees and Payment: The entry fee will be $8.00 per student for events and $6.00 per student for Congress, based on the pre-registration numbers as of Tuesday, February 17.
 Changes in pre-registration will be reflected in the final entry fees if made via the website by February 17.
 After that time, net increases in entries will result in increases in final entry fees, while net decreases in entries will not reduce your final entry fees.
 Dropping entries after February 18 will also result in a drop fee.

 · Please make checks payable to OHS Speech and Debate Team.
 Please mail payment to Cayley Olsen, 12400 E Jewell Ave, Aurora, CO 80012